 EDCO Vacuum and Construction Products are designed to Meet and Exceed new regulations:

-Rental Companies: Offering the Written Expose Plan with proper dust suppression equipment gives your business accountability, putting it within compliance.
-The WEP protects from liability and spreads respiratory education.
+Rental Companies: Offering the Written Expose Control Plan with proper dust suppression equipment gives your business accountability, putting it within compliance.
+The WECP protects from liability and spreads respiratory education.

-Contractors: Filling out the Written Exposure Plan and using proper dust suppression increases respiratory health and avoids jobsite shut downs.
-Proper WEP documentation is needed for both rented and owned equipment.
+Contractors: Filling out the Written Exposure Control Plan and using proper dust suppression increases respiratory health and avoids jobsite shut downs.
+Proper WECP documentation is needed for both rented and owned equipment.